kdontu/SalesTracker/Readme.txt.txt

 I still need to write use cases, perform unit testing, add logging, exception handling, better error messages etc..
 Enhancements:
-It can also be done using MVC, web apis and async apis, use SOLID principles and dependency injection etc..
+It can also be done using MVC, web apis and async apis, develop azure services, use SOLID principles and dependency injection etc..
 But I did not have enough time to use all those technologies properly.

 I did not get time to work on the quarterly commission reports yet.